seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 Tags: footnotes, citations, inline footnotes, inline citations, mobile-friendly citations, mobile-friendly footnotes Requires at least: 4.6
 Tested up to: 5.7
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GNU General Public License v2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 Add inline footnotes to your posts.
 On desktop, the footnotes will appear as tooltips.
 On mobile, the footnote will expand beneath the text.
+The plugin includes an option to display footnotes at the bottom of posts/pages.

 == Description ==
 Footnotes optimized for desktop and mobile, inspired by the styles of Grantland and FiveThirtyEight.